codingones/github-actions-workflows/README.md

 CodingOnes GitHub Actions Workflows is a toolkit providing a collection of reusable GitHub Actions Workflows.

-See `.github/workflow` for a list of all available workflows.
+See [workflows directory](.github/workflows) for a list of all available workflows.

 ## Table of contents